 Although I’ve taken the game a long way in my spare time, the funding will let me focus entirely on finishing the game in the next 6 months.
 Between Kickstarter and my savings I will have the ability to completely focus on the Forgettable Dungeon.

 Now, while currently planned for Windows and Linux, the Kickstarter does feature a $12,000 OS X port stretch goal, alongside a noticeably higher $40,000 massive visual overhaul, should the campaign go really well.
 So… let’s get it kickstarted, eh?
-Clock’s ticking after all, with more than 50% still missing!
+The clock’s ticking after all, with more than 50% still missing!